nathanielgreen/CV/README.md

 **Company Website**: http://and.digital

-- Worked on the Website Refresh Project, a complete overhaul of the public facing AND Digital Website to match to the new brand designs.
+- Worked on the AND Digital Website Refresh Project, a complete overhaul of [the company's public facing website](http://and.digital) to match the latest company rebrand.
-    - Adhering to strict accessibility and styleguide rules.
+    - Adhering to strict styleguide and accessibility rules.
-    - Building the CMS capabilities for the marketing team using Wordpress.
+    - Building CMS capabilities for the marketing team using Wordpress & PHP.
 - Worked on AND Digital's internal projects/applications using front-end technolgoies such as React, Redux, Enzyme, Nightwatch.
 - Worked on client-side projects (TalkTalk) with technologies such as Angular and